 Why Psychology By Itself is Not Enough

 Certainly, psychology is useful.
 We have all undergone some level of toxic social conditioning, trauma, and core wounds.
-Therefore, it’s crucial that we explore and work through these issues so that we can live more peaceful lives (and not infect our children, family, friendships, work connections with our unresolved shit).
+Therefore, it’s crucial that we explore and work through these issues so that we can live more peaceful lives (and not infect our children, family, friendships, and work connections with our unresolved shit).

-Furthermore, at what point are we ever really “healed” of all our junk?
+Furthermore, we might even ask, at what point are we ever really “healed” of all our junk?
 Psychology is very much like a rabbit hole: the further you dig, the more there is to find.
 And the more psychological sewage you find, the more likely you are to begin pathologizing yourself, getting stuck within the stories created by the mind in an endless loop of doom.
 (And if you’re extra “lucky,” some kind of professional will do that for you, further reinforcing and legitimizing your mental misery!)

-At what point is there ever reprieve?
+At what point is there ever a reprieve?
 At what point is there ever true self-acceptance or even transcendence beyond the limited ego (which, after all, is a complete illusion)?
 At what point does psychology end and spirituality begin?